ptsteadman/notebook/stories/summer-of-entropy.md

 Justine sat down on her stoop, looking at Chris quizzically.

-Justine could deal with the Elkie thing, thought Chris.
-She was a senior in art school.
+Justine probably heard a lot of fucked up stuff, thought Chris, as a senior in art school.

 "Someone I know killed themselves by jumping off a roof," said Chris, still standing.

 "At a fancy party?
 I think I saw this."

-Earlier, in a bodega, Chris had seen Elkie's face on a paper and noticed that they were going with the Hasidic angle, not the tech angle.
+Earlier, in a bodega, Chris had noticed that the papers were going with the Hasidic angle, not the tech angle.

 "Yeah, you probably did.
 I met her at a programming thing."